A new method for collecting floating waste is in use at ports in Scandinavia and the UK.

 The first ever European-wide strategy on plastic waste, published in 2018, specifically mentions port reception facilities as an area of concern.
 Waste from both ships and land gathers in ports and is often carried out to sea.

-Based on technology from oil spill response systems, SpillTech has created the PortBin fixed product range, robust and simple devices for removing floating waste.
+Based on technology from oil spill response systems, SpillTech has created the PortBin tide product range, robust and simple devices for removing floating waste.

 The PortBin mechanism works in much the same way as an oil skimmer.
 It sucks in surface water and debris from surrounding areas, filtering waste into a container.
 When the container is filled with waste, it is easily emptied into a container and fitted back into the PortBin.